 Project Location Discharge associated with agglomeration of Banteer village, County Cork.
 Distance from designated site Okm: WWTP discharges to the Blackwater River, inside the cSAC boundary.
 Brief description Banteer Village is located on the R579, 18 Km west of Mallow town.
 The village is well developed from the point of public services such as a primary school, shops and amenities.
 The waste water from the Banteer agglomeration is currently treated by a package treatment plant prior to being discharged to the River Blackwater.
 Banteer wastewater treatment plant (WWTP) was constructed in 2000 on the site of a pre-existing septic tank which had previously served the Village.
-The design RF of the plant is 850.
+The design RE of the plant is 850.
 The main elements of the WWTP are; 1.
-Inlet works Forward feeding pump sump.
+Inlet works: Forward feeding pump sump.
 2. Secondary freatment: Activated Sludge (Aeration Tank and Clarifier) 3.
 Dictarge to River Blackwater The wastewater in Banteer is collected in a partially combined foul and sever drainage network and gravitates to the wastewater treatment plant.
 The pollution load from the Banteer agglomeration arises from the following areas: • Domestic population • Commercial premises • School & creches • Infiltration The sewerage from all commercial premises is collected via the public sever and treated in conjunction with the domestic waste at the WWTP.
 There are no industrial waste streams discharging into the sewerage network.
 The main source of emissions from the works is via a 225mm open pipe outfall to the River Blackwater.
-The WWTP currently services an agglomeration with a PE of 700.
-The plant is therefore underloaded.
 Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
 No